dadrum/dep_gen/README.md

 }
 ```

 **Step 2** Integrate *`Dependencies`* widget on top of other widgets.
-The code of this widget and
+The code of that widget and
-its type name will be generated later.
+its type name will be generated afterwards.

 ```dart
 class Example extends StatelessWidget {